 I believe all children have the right to become engaged, literate members of society – irrespective of their postcode.
-And I’m particularly passionate about children receiving free access to picture books before they start school – especially those in communities with less resources.
-It goes without saying that I’m a HUGE fan of libraries everywhere!
+And I’m particularly passionate about children receiving free access to quality picture books before they start school – especially in communities with less resources.
+It goes without saying that I’m a HUGE fan of libraries everywhere.

-I’ve absolutely loved spending the past ten years being involved in many literacy support projects for children, which have included: ● classroom story-writing workshops ● writer in residence workshops ● library readings ● clothing, food and book collections ● a fund-raising gala with my novel The Shoe Princess’s Guide to the Galaxy ● own a word campaign ● regular volunteering at the The Book Bunker, Scholastic Australia Children’s Library, at the Royal Children’s Hospital (RCH) Melbourne ● plus reading and craft sessions for the children’s cancer charity Koala Kids, at both RCH and Monash Children’s Cancer Centres, as part of their ‘Book Club’ literacy programme.
-I particulary enjoy my volunteer work at the children’s hospitals, as it dovetails beautifully with my first career as an Occupational Therapist.
+I’ve absolutely loved spending the past 16 years being involved in several literacy support initiatives for children, which have included: Classroom story-writing workshops in Metropolitan Melbourne; Writer in Residence, school readiness picture book collections, and fundraising galas for the education charity Ardoch; regular volunteering at The Book Bunker, Scholastic Australia Children’s Library, RCH Melbourne; and Reading/Craft sessions for Koala Kids cancer charity at RCH and Monash Children’s Hospitals, as part of their ‘Book Club’ Literacy Program.
+I particularly enjoyed my volunteer work at the children’s hospitals, as it dovetailed nicely with my first career in Occupational Therapy.

 When I’m not writing, I’m able to raise awareness and funds for Ardoch through my socially and environmentally conscious boutique business, DEED bags – where I make planet-friendly bags and donate $1 from every bag sold and 100% of charity bag auctions throughout the year to Ardoch.

 My involvement with Ardoch has spanned the past 16 years and I’m very honoured to be a Literacy Ambassador for them.
 Ardoch is focused on improving the educational outcomes for children and young people in disadvantaged communities, and recently celebrated its 30th anniversary by supporting a record 15,288 children and young people.